-The Plan is a defined contribution plan sponsored by Chevron Mining Inc., (the Company or Plan Sponsor).
-The original Plan was established effective January 1, 1999 by the Sponsor for the benefit of its employees to qualify under Section 401(k) of the Internal Revenue Code (a 401(k) plan).
+The Plan is a defined contribution plan sponsored by Chevron Mining Inc. (the Company and Plan Sponsor).
+The original Plan was established effective October 1, 1996 by the Company for the benefit of its employees to qualify under Section 401(k) of the Internal Revenue Code (a 401(k) plan).
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA), as amended.
-The Company administers the Plan and has appointed an employee to serve as the Plan administrator.
-The assets of the Plan are maintained in a trust fund administered under a trust agreement with Merrill Lynch Bank & Trust Co., FSB (Merrill Lynch, the Trustee).
+The Company is the Plan administrator and has appointed an employee to perform the duties of the Plan administrator.
+The assets of the Plan are maintained in a trust fund administered under a trust agreement with Merrill Lynch Bank & Trust Co., FSB (Merrill Lynch or the Trustee).
 On January 1, 2009, Bank of America Corporation completed the purchase of Merrill Lynch & Co., Inc., the parent company of Merrill Lynch, the Trustee.

-The issuance of shares of Chevron Corporation common stock under the Plan have been registered on a registration statement on Form S-8 filed with the U.S. Securities Exchange Commission (the SEC) on October 26, 2009.
+The issuance of shares of Chevron Corporation common stock (Chevron common stock) under the Plan have been registered on a registration statement on Form S-8 filed with the U.S. Securities Exchange Commission (the SEC) on October 26, 2009.
 On October 27, 2009, Chevron filed with the SEC a registration statement on Form S-3, as amended on December 1, 2009 and December 15, 2009, offering to rescind the purchase of shares of Chevron common stock by persons who acquired such shares through the Plan from February 21, 2008 through October 23, 2009.
 The shares subject to the rescission offer may have been deemed not to have been properly registered with the SEC for offer and sale to Plan participants under the Securities Act of 1933, as amended.
+The Company made additional contribution of \$132,081 for the rescission of the Chevron common stock by affected participants.